bani/101weiqiLocalizer/README.md

 [101weiqi.com](https://www.101weiqi.com/) is a Chinese web site where you can solve problems for the Go / Weiqi / Baduk board game.
 This add-on aims to make it easier for those of us who don't read Chinese to use that site, by adding a script to 101weiqi.com's pages that replaces a list of common words with the English translation.
 It does not alter the functionality of 101weiqi.com in any way.

 This add-on was initially developed as a Chrome extension, and it's distributed here with permission from the author, Marcel Grünauer.
-The original code [is no longer available](https://github.com/MarcelGruenauer/101weiqiLocalizer).
+The original code is [here](https://github.com/MarcelGruenauer2/101weiqiLocalizer).

 ### Translations